Are Medicare Advantage Plans Being Phased Out?

 - Medicare Advantage and Prescription Drug Plan Annual Election Period (October 15 to December 7): after you’re first eligible, your next chance to make changes is during the Annual Election Period, or Fall Open Enrollment.
 During this period, you can enroll in a Medicare Advantage plan for the first time, switch plans, or disenroll from your Medicare Advantage plan and go back to Original Medicare.
 You can also add on stand-alone Medicare prescription drug coverage if you return to Original Medicare.

-- Medicare Advantage Disenrollment Period (January 1 to February 14): during this period, you can disenroll from your Medicare Advantage plan and go back to Original Medicare.
+- Medicare Advantage Open Enrollment Period (January 1 to March 31): during this period, you can disenroll from your Medicare Advantage plan and go back to Original Medicare.
 You can also, if you return to Original Medicare, enroll in a stand-alone Medicare Prescription Drug Plan.
-You can’t make other changes (such as switching Medicare Advantage plans).
+You also can switch Medicare Advantage plans during this period.
+Hopefully you now have a better idea of what your options are if your Medicare Advantage coverage is ending.
+Would you like help exploring plans that may fit your needs and budget?
+To get started browsing at your own convenience, use the Compare Plans button on this page to view plan options in your service area.

 Hopefully you now have a better idea of what your options are if your Medicare Advantage coverage is ending.
 Would you like help exploring plans that may fit your needs and budget?
 I can go over some of your options if you like.
 You can set up an appointment to discuss your Medicare needs by phone, or I can send you plan options by email; find both of those links below.
 To get started browsing at your own convenience, use the Compare Plans button on this page to view plan options in your service area.